About us

 Raute offers services worldwide to maintain existing veneer, plywood, and LVL production machinery and to improve the production.

-This remuneration report contains information about the remuneration of Raute Corporation’s Board of Directors (“Board”) and President and CEO (“CEO”) for the period January 1 – December 31, 2023, and it is based on the recommendations of the Corporate Governance Code 2020 for listed companies issued by the Finnish Securities Market Association and on the requirements of the Finnish Companies Act and the Securities Markets Act.
-The Code is available on the Securities Market Association’s website www. cgfinland.fi.
+This remuneration report contains information about the remuneration of Raute Corporation’s Board of Directors (“Board”) and President and CEO (“CEO”) for the period January 1 – December 31, 2024, and it is based on the recommendations of the Corporate Governance Code 2025 for listed companies issued by the Finnish Securities Market Association and on the requirements of the Finnish Companies Act and the Securities Markets Act.
+The Code is available on the Securities Market Association’s website www.cgfinland.fi/en/.

 The report describes the development of the average salary of the employees and the company’s performance over the past five years, as compared to the remuneration of the Board and the CEO.

-The remuneration report for 2022 was presented at Raute’s Annual General Meeting on March 30, 2023.
-The remuneration report 2023 will be presented at Raute’s Annual General Meeting on April 4, 2024 for an advisory shareholder vote.
+The remuneration report 2023 was presented at Raute’s Annual General Meeting on April 4, 2024.
+The report was approved, and the resolution will serve as a advisory shareholder vote.
+The remuneration report 2024 will be presented at Raute’s Annual General Meeting on April 15, 2025 for an advisory shareholder vote.

-Mika Saariaho has been the President and CEO of Raute Corporation during whole financial period.
+Mika Saariaho has been the President and CEO of Raute Corporation during whole financial year 2024.
 He started in the position on October 1, 2022.

-The remuneration of Raute Corporation’s governing bodies is based on the remuneration policy, which the Board approved in its meeting held on February 12, 2020, and which the Annual General Meeting addressed and approved on March 31, 2020.
-The remuneration policy shall be applied until the Annual General Meeting of 2024.
-No deviations were made from the remuneration policy during the 2023 financial year and no remuneration of the Board or the CEO has been reclaimed or restated.
+The remuneration of Raute Corporation’s governing bodies is based on the remuneration policy, which the Board approved in its meeting held on February 14, 2024, and which the Annual General Meeting addressed and approved on April 4, 2024.
+The remuneration policy shall be applieduntil the Annual General Meeting of 2028 unless substantial changes are made, in which case it will be brought to an earlier meeting.
+No deviations were made from the remuneration policies during the 2024 financial year and no remuneration of the Board or the CEO has been reclaimed or restated.

 Raute’s remuneration principles are based on: supporting the growth of the value of the company, ensuring leading performance, and responsibility, consistency and competitiveness.
 Through remuneration, we support the implementation of the company’s values and strategy.
 We encourage strong performances and behavior that is in accordance with Raute’s values, and we reward world-class expertise, performances, and results.